 Quilt making has a long history in the Netherlands.
-The oldest reference to a Dutch quilt dates back to the 13th century, but the tradition really began to flourish in the 1600s when the Dutch East India Company stated trading chintz from India in exchange for spices from the Far East.
+The oldest reference to a Dutch quilt dates back to the 13th century, but the tradition really began to flourish in the 1600s when the Dutch East India Company started trading chintz from India in exchange for spices from the Far East.
 In the 18th Century, quilting became a popular pastime for many Dutch women and their creations played an important part in the development of quilting across the world.

-We have also arranged for a local quilting expert, Herma de Ruiter from WonderFil Threads, to come to the hotel for an after-dinner-talk on speciality threads.
+We have also arranged for a local quilting expert, Herma de Ruiter from WonderFil Threads, to come to the hotel for an after dinner talk on speciality threads.

 Keukenhof’s annual festival of spring flowering bulbs is one of the world’s most spectacular floral events and this tour offers a once-a-year opportunity to witness the garden’s seven million bulbs in flower.

 Each year the world’s leading floriculturists meticulously choreograph the planting of new bulbs to create breathtaking displays of floral artistry and the air is full of the heady scent of tulips, anemones, daffodils, freesias and hyacinths.